Harvard Extension School complies with the following federal and state guidelines, outlined below.

 - Social Security Number or DCE ID – Students will need to enter either the last five digits of their Social Security Number or their DCE student @ID

 - Name – Student name must be in the same format as it appears on their Extension or Summer School account

 - A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the MAXIMUS Federal website.
 Paper copies will be mailed to students by February 1.
 Students should verify and update their mailing address and email address online before December 31, to ensure prompt delivery and receipt of their 1098-T forms.

 Students should direct questions about their eligibility for the American Opportunity Credit and Lifetime Learning Credit to their tax advisors or visit the IRS websites noted below:

 Massachusetts and Harvard University Immunization Regulations

 If you enroll full time (16 credits) or are an international student attending Extension School classes on campus in the US while on a visa of any kind (including students who use the visa waiver program for noncredit enrollment), you must comply with Massachusetts and Harvard University immunization regulations requiring proof of immunization against certain communicable diseases.
 You must have the Extension School immunization form completed and signed by your healthcare provider or medical records official.
 These requirements do not apply to students registered only in the January session or only in online courses.

 Submit your completed form to the Office of Enrollment Management by Friday, August 30 for fall, and Friday, January 24 for spring, keeping a copy for your records.
 If you do not provide medical documentation as proof of required immunizations, you may be administratively withdrawn from the Extension School.

-The following are immunizations that must be certified on the Extension School immunization form:
+Immunizations that must be certified on the Extension School immunization form